gnu-octave/octave-odbc/odbc/manual.md

 <p>The known datasources can be displayed by running the command <code class="code">listDataSources</code>
 </p>
 <p>For Windows ODBC, to modify or add additional datasources. run the command <code class="code">configureODBCDataSource</code> to
-open the system ODBC configraion tool.
+open the system ODBC configuration tool.
 </p>
 <p>In Linux, configure using the configuration files or tools available for unixODBC.
 </p>